intel/dptf/README.txt

 platforms and the 4th generation Intel® Core ™ processor based development platforms using the UEFI BIOS.

-* When running ESIF UF application, the user may encounter minor memory leaks.
-This issue is being addressed and will be fixed in the next revisions.

 * Compilation warnings will be noticed during the build process.
 These are being addressed and will be fixed in a future release.

 * Display brightness control is not currently functional.

-* The daemon is intermittently dying after a period of time.
-The root cause is unknown at this time.
-The issue is under investigation.

-* When the system first boots the daemon will sporadically appear to start but the DPTF application is not running.
-The workaround is to restart the daemon with "sudo initctl restart dptf".
-We have root caused the issue and are currently working on a fix for the next release.